 PRIMO - First.

 PRINCIPAL - A section leader in an instrumental ensemble.

 PROGRAM MUSIC - Instrumental music that tries to tell a story or paint a picture.
 Movie scores are always program music.
-Popular program music pieces include Dukas's The Sorcerer's Apprentice and Mussorgsky's Night on Bald Mountain from Disney's Fantasia.
+Popular program music pieces include The Sorcerer's Apprentice by Paul Dukas and Night on Bald Mountain by Modest Mussorgsky from Disney's Fantasia.
 Opposite of "Absolute Music".

 SERGEI PROKOFIEV - (1891-1953) Russian Modern Era composer.
 Prokofiev's most popular work is Peter and the Wolf for chamber orchestra and narrator.
 Read more...